When To Refer

-Ear wax softening by use of drops is required before wax removal appointments using microsuction.
-Audiologist's Choice ear drops (active ingredient: 6.5% carbamide peroxide) can be purchased from our clinics.
-Wax removal drops are not recommended for clients with perforated eardrums.
+Ear wax softening by use of drops is required before wax removal appointments.
+Audiologist's Choice ear drops (active ingredient: 6.5% carbamide peroxide) is the drops we recommend and can be purchased from either of our clinics.
+Wax removal drops are not recommended for clients with perforated (a hole) eardrums.

 Contraindications for wax removal via irrigation: